sagemath/trac_to_gh/Issue 1538.md

     "user": "https://trac.sagemath.org/admin/accounts/users/cwitty"
 }
 ```
-Assignee: @williamstein
+Assignee: mabshoff

 Doing an upgrade of sage_scripts may modify files in local/bin while bash is executing them.
 This means that bash may attempt to execute some mixture of the old and new versions (which will usually lead to an error, because bash will begin executing the new version in the middle of a line).

 Currently Sage includes an effective workaround for this problem... the upgrade is automatically retried if it fails.
-However, we should put in a real fix.
+However, we can properly fix this by using "exec" such that the scripts `spkg/bin/sage` and `local/bin/sage-upgrade` are no longer running.

 Issue created by migration from https://trac.sagemath.org/ticket/1538